bbauska/JS-Tips-JavaScript/README.md

     JavaScript was created in 1995 by Brendan Eich during his time at Netscape Communications.
 It was inspired by Java, Scheme and Self.</li>
   <li>How to insert Javascript in Web page?<br/>
-    You can use &lt;script&gt;l tag in html. &lt;script&gt; tag has type attribute which defined which code is there inside the script tag.<br/>
+    You can use &lt;script&gt; tag in html. &lt;script&gt; tag has type attribute which defined which code is there inside the script tag.<br/>
     You can use &lt;script&gt; element in web pages in following ways:
       <ul style="list-style-type="disc">